 Dame Philippa Russell DBE

 The Open University has numerous support programs addressing a wide variety of limitations or disadvantages that prospective students might face.
-For example, we offer financial support for carers, care-experienced learners, Black students and disabled veterans and refugees.
+For example, we offer financial support for carers, care-experienced learners, Black students and disabled veterans and those who are seeking sanctuary in the UK.
 We also offer the study-related costs fund, which is open to anyone on a low income.
 Information on all our bursaries, scholarships and assistance schemes can be found here: http://www.open.ac.uk/courses/fees-and-funding